0xKourama/Elbanna-NP-Notes/work/Infosec_pro.md

 # what are courses that have brief supporting material?
 1. https://app.pluralsight.com/library/courses/cyber-security-executive-briefing/table-of-contents

 # Cybersecurity roles:
 https://app.pluralsight.com/library/courses/cyber-security-careers-it-professionals/table-of-contents
 ## Understanding Cyber Security Job Roles
 ## Landing Your First Cyber Security Job

-# what is proper security?
-*ensuring that only the intended function is carried out by the intended person*

 # what is done in exploitation?
 1. what can we do with the functionality we have?